masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/getting-started/upgrade-guide/en-US.md

 #### Data/DataTable

+- For server-side pagination and sorting, the `ServerItemsLength` parameter must be provided, which is the total length of the server-side data.
-The `Locale` parameter has never been implemented, and there is no need to implement it, it has now been removed.
+- The `Locale` parameter has never been implemented, and there is no need to implement it, it has now been removed.

 ## Upgrading form v1.4.x to v1.5.0